-Contributions to Support the Basic Organizational Capacity of Representative Aboriginal Organizations
+Contributions to Support the Basic Organizational Capacity of Representative Aboriginal Organizations: Terms and Conditions

 The purpose of this contributions program is to provide support towards the core operations of national, provincial, territorial and/or regional representative Aboriginal organizations and national women's organizations representing the interest, issues, and concerns of their members.